agvxov/csope/README.md

  + sort out the global hell
  + was there really ever a scrollbar?
  + handle resizing
+ + a search struct could be great for caching and could easy the global situation
 ## Original
 + Same capabilities as interactive in non interactive (one shot) mode
 + Provide some how-do-I-use-this-thing doc.